-You may have heard that there is a risk of suffering a stroke by receiving a chiropractic adjustment to your neck.
-Not only has this been shown to be false in scientific studies, but throughout our careers and countless contacts with Doctors of Chiropractic, we have never met another chiropractor who has had a personal experience of causing a stroke to a patient of theirs.
+You may have heard that there is a risk of stroke suffered by receiving a chiropractic adjustment to your neck.
+Not only has this been shown to be false in scientific studies, but throughout our careers and countless contacts with other Doctors of Chiropractic, we have never met anyone with a personal episode of stroke attributable to chiropractic care.

 What has been made clear is that, on occasion, a patient will consult a doctor of chiropractic while they are unknowingly beginning to have symptoms of an impending stroke.
-Their symptoms usually include a headache, for which they are seeking care that day.
-The doctor has the responsibility to determine the origin of the headache pain and triage the patient to the appropriate care facility.
-Chiropractic care, in this instance, is not appropriate.
+Their symptoms usually include a headache, for which they sought care that day.
+The doctor is responsible for determining the origin of the headache pain and triaging the patient to the appropriate care facility.
+Chiropractic care, in this instance, would not be indicated.
 A chiropractor is trained to make this determination.

-Please read the following article if you have further interest.
+Please read the following article for further information.

 Study: Chiropractic Does Not Increase Risk of Stroke